Cropped Cde Shield Icon.png

 Welcome

 Led by Clinton Devon Estates, the Heaths to Sea Landscape Recovery initiative holds nature recovery ambitions of national significance.
-Located in East Devon’s lower River Otter catchment and funded by one of the government’s environmental land management schemes, this project represents one of the most exciting nature enhancement opportunities in the UK with the focus including river/floodplain restoration and woodland creation.
-The scheme spans 4,000 hectares of the East Devon countryside and will power nature recovery across the agricultural hinterlands linking three parts of the Pebblebed Heaths National Nature Reserve (NNR).
+Located in East Devon’s lower River Otter catchment, the scheme spans 4,500 hectares of the East Devon countryside and will power nature recovery across the agricultural hinterlands linking three parts of the Pebblebed Heaths National Nature Reserve (NNR).
+The focus of this landscape recovery initiative includes river/floodplain restoration and woodland creation.

 Although the scheme has a focus on nature recovery, it is not about stopping food production; we believe nature recovery and productive agriculture can and must co-exist.
+Our vision is for this diverse landscape to be nature rich and ecologically healthy whilst also supporting food production, net zero, timber and access needs.

 Our vision is that by working together this initiative will: